 #7 – Other Long Term Schedule

-The next step is to prepare the Other Long Term Schedule.
+The next step in this Financial Modeling is to prepare the Other Long Term Schedule.
 This is the schedule that we prepare for the “left overs” that do not have specific drivers for forecasting.
-In case of Colgate, the other Long Term Items (left overs) were Deferred Income Taxes (liability and assets), Other assets and other liabilities.
+In the case of Colgate, the other Long Term Items (left overs) were Deferred Income Taxes (liability and assets), Other assets and other liabilities.

 Step 7A – Reference the historical data from the Balance Sheet